-Extension Poultry Specialist Emerita: Poultry, Department of Animal Science
+Extension Poultry Specialist Emerita: Poultry

 A native daughter of a pioneering Southern California ranching family, Francine Bradley came to UC Davis as an freshman.
 She received her BS and MS degrees in Avian Sciences and her PhD in Physiology.
 At the encouragement of Ralph Ernst, she entered UCCE, first as an Area Poultry Farm Advisor and then as Poultry Extension Specialist.
 With training from and collaboration with Frank Ogasawara and Ursula Abbott, she assisted clients with their reproduction problems in commercial poultry and a range of avians that spanned Cochin bantams to cassowaries.
 Directing the statewide 4-H Poultry program, she touched generations of California youth.
 With Ralph Ernst and John Emo she created Avian Bowl, a science-based competition that became a national 4-H contest.

 Francine taught Introduction to Poultry Science and guest lectured in a wide variety of courses both within the College and in the School of Veterinary Medicine.
 She was committed to teaching not only the poultry science material, but also imparting an appreciation of poultry history and instilling the need for good communication skills.
 She served as the Master Adviser for Avian Sciences and the faculty adviser for the Avian Sciences Club, Alpha Zeta, and Phi Kappa Phi.